PSLmodels/ParamTools/docs/docs/index.md

 Credits
 ---------
 ParamTools is built on top of the excellent [marshmallow][1] JSON schema and validation framework.
-I encourage everyone to checkout their repo and documentation.
+I encourage everyone to check out their repo and documentation.
 ParamTools was modeled off of [Tax-Calculator's][2] parameter processing and validation engine due to its maturity and sophisticated capabilities.

 [1]: https://github.com/marshmallow-code/marshmallow
 [2]: https://github.com/PSLmodels/Tax-Calculator